irdest/irdest/docs/contributors/src/technical/rpc-layer/index.md

 ### Example: map service

-You are an [OSM] enthusiast and you want to create an app that can sync OSM data via qaul.net, and show dynamicly created points of interest.
+You are an [OSM] enthusiast and you want to create an app that can sync OSM data via qaul, and show dynamicly created points of interest.
 You also want people to have chats associated with each POI that gets reported, but you don't want to have to handle group encryption, and other problems.

 [OSM]: https://openstreetmap.org